Process Capability Analysis in Excel

 Cp >= 1, Cpk >= 1

-Process capability analysis determines how well the output of a stable process meets these specifications using the following metrics:
+Process capability metrics are used to determine how well the output of a stable process meets these specifications:

 Cp and Cpk